Perovskite (structure): Minerals

-Others
+Inorganic perovskites lacking oxygen

 Although the most common perovskite compounds contain oxygen, there are a few perovskite compounds that form without oxygen.
 Fluoride perovskites such as NaMgF3 are well known.
 A large family of metallic perovskite compounds can be represented by RT3M (R: rare-earth or other relatively large ion, T: transition metal ion and M: light metalloids).
 The metalloids occupy the octahedrally coordinated "B" sites in these compounds.
 RPd3B, RRh3B and CeRu3C are examples.
 MgCNi3 is a metallic perovskite compound and has received lot of attention because of its superconducting properties.
 An even more exotic type of perovskite is represented by the mixed oxide-aurides of Cs and Rb, such as Cs3AuO, which contain large alkali cations in the traditional "anion" sites, bonded to O2− and Au− anions.